-In terms of robustness, we are conducting retrospective investigations into various elements of the manufacturing process of the components and raw materials we purchase, including safety, quality, human rights, and environmental impact.
-For these activities, it is important that we work with the entire supply chain and an essential undertaking for continuing our corporate activities
+In terms of robustness, we are conducting retrospective investigations into various elements of the manufacturing process of the components and raw materials we purchase, including safety, guality, human rights, and environmental impact.
+For these activities, it is important that we work with the entire supply chain and an essential undertaking for continuing our corporate activities in future.